amittkashyap/amittkashyap.github.io/_posts/2020-06-28-whats-new-in-location.markdown

 Most often, the answer is *no* :no_mouth:

-> So Apple has come with a new option “Precise” for accuray, when app asks for location permission
+> So Apple has come up with a new option “Precise” for accuray, when app asks for location permission!

 ![Precise Option](/assets/images/whats-new-in-location.png)